 What Are the Signs of Dental Implant Failure?

 Though dental implants are largely one of the most successful dental procedures with an over 95% success rate, complications can and do happen.
 As with any medical procedure, there can be risks associated, and though rare, implants can sometimes fail.
 One of the most vital aspects of getting a dental implant is choosing the right doctor – someone seasoned and experienced with dental implants.
-At Lytle, Tate & Stamper, our highly skilled doctors are experts at dental implantation and ensuring a successful procedure.
+At Lytle, Tate & Stamper, our doctors are highly skilled at dental implantation and are dedicated to ensuring a successful procedure.

 Are There Risk Factors that Increase Dental Implant Failure?